Henry Francis Pelham

-Henry Francis Pelham, FSA, FBA (10 September 1846 in Bergh Apton, Norfolk – 13 February 1907) was an English scholar and historian.
-He was Camden Professor of Ancient History at the University of Oxford from 1889 to 1907, and was also President of Trinity College, Oxford, from 1897 to 1907.
+Henry Francis Pelham, FSA, FBA (10 September 1846 – 13 February 1907) was an English scholar and historian.
+He was Camden Professor of Ancient History at the University of Oxford from 1889 to 1907.
+He was also President of Trinity College, Oxford from 1897 to 1907.

 Early life

-He was grandson of Thomas Pelham, 2nd Earl of Chichester, and eldest of the five children of John Thomas Pelham, bishop of Norwich, and Henrietta, second daughter of Thomas William Tatton of Wythenshawe Hall, Cheshire.
+He was the grandson of Thomas Pelham, 2nd Earl of Chichester, and eldest of the five children of John Thomas Pelham, bishop of Norwich, and Henrietta, second daughter of Thomas William Tatton of Wythenshawe Hall, Cheshire.

 Of his three brothers, John Barrington became vicar of Thundridge in 1908, and Sidney archdeacon of Norfolk in 1901.

 Pelham was born on 19 September 1846 at Bergh Apton, then his father's parish.
-Entering Harrow in May 1860, he moved rapidly up the school, and left in December 1864.
+Entering Harrow in May 1860, he moved rapidly up the school and left in December 1864.
 Next year he won an open classical scholarship at Trinity College, Oxford, matriculating on 22 April 1865; he came into residence in October.